chender93/gcfclothing/README.md

 Ashley Warters, Curtis Henderson, and Lucianne Vazquez

 ### Tests
+To tests the functions, we created a test folder (module 22.1.4) to test products, updates and categories.

 ### Questions
 * For questions, contact any team member using the following email addresses: ashwarters@gmail.com, lucianne12@aol.com<br>